codeforsanjose/codeforsanjose-frontend/README.md

-# About the Code For San Jose Website - FrontEnd Project
+# About Code For San Jose Website - FrontEnd Project

 This repo contains AngularJS frontend code for Website project for Code For San Jose.
 To access backend code developed in Rails click on the following url: https://github.com/codeforsanjose/codeforsanjose-backend

-## Languages
+## Languages and Tools

 AngularJS, SASS(.scss), Node/npm, GULP, Bower